Manual Handling Course Ireland: Complete 2026 Guide

 Is manual handling training a legal requirement in Ireland?

 Yes.
-The Safety, Health and Welfare at Work (General Application) Regulations 2007 require employers to provide adequate manual handling training to employees whose work involves manual handling tasks.
-Failure to do so can result in HSA enforcement action.
+The Safety, Health and Welfare at Work (General Application) Regulations 2007, Sections 68 to 70, require employers to provide adequate manual handling training to employees whose work involves manual handling tasks.
+Failure to comply can result in HSA enforcement action including improvement notices, prohibition notices, or prosecution.

 Can I do the course online?

 Yes.
 Online manual handling courses are legally valid in Ireland.
+The HSA does not mandate a specific format, only that training is adequate and delivered by a competent person.
 The theory component takes 2 to 3 hours, and a practical assessment via live Zoom is available as an add-on.
 Certificates are issued by QQI Level 6 certified instructors.

 What is the cheapest way to get manual handling certified in Ireland?